covariance-network/build-trust/web/README.md

-# Attest to real-life meetings with metIRL
+# Attest to real-life partnerships with Build-Trust

-Check out [metirl.org](https://metirl.org) to play the live version.
+Check out [build-trust.covariance.network](https://build-trust.covariance.network/) to play the live version.

 ## How It Works

 1. **User Registration**: Users sign in using their own wallet.
-The chosen wallet is used to sign offchain attestations.
+The chosen wallet is used to send onchain attestations.

-2. **metIRL Attestation**: A user can attest to meeting any other wallet in real life using the ```bool metIRL```.
+2. **metIRL Attestation**: A user can attest a partnership any other wallet in real life using the ```bool metIRL```.

-3. **isTrue Attestation**: A user can confirm a meeting by using the metIRL attestation as a referenced attestation and attesting to it with schema ```bool isTrue```, the universal EAS standard for confirming or denying another attestation.
+3. **isTrue Attestation**: A user can confirm a partnership by using the metIRL attestation as a referenced attestation and attesting to it with schema ```bool isTrue```, the universal EAS standard for confirming or denying another attestation.

 ## Getting Started